-At the centre of every circle is its Core Member, a person released from prison with high risk of re-offence.
-This Core Member voluntarily seeks a Circle of Support and is included from the beginning in all decision-making regarding her/his healthy integration into the community.
-Trained Circle Support members and the Core Member create a Circle Agreement that establishes expectations and responsibilities of all members of the support circle.
+At the centre of every circle is its Core Member, the individual with an offence history.
+Core Members voluntarily seek a Circle of Support and are included from the beginning in all decision-making regarding their safe and healthy integration into the community.
+Each circle consists of one Core Member, one CoSA Staff Person, and 3-5 trained Support Volunteers.

 - Connecting the Core Member to practical needs (i.e. access to medical services, social assistance, seeking employment and affordable housing, etc.)

 - Providing a consistent network of emotional support

 - Creating a safe and supportive community

 - Ensuring all actions and conversations prioritize community and personal safety

 - Working to establish safe and healthy boundaries

 - Encouraging honesty and transparency